 This Jewish heritage tour in Israel is dedicated to introducing Jewish culture by exploring historical sites that have valuable meaning to the history of Jewish people.

-your Jewish heritage tour in Israel begins today,
+Your Jewish heritage tour in Israel begins today,

-A nice authentic dinner will be waiting for you at the hotel, if you have any food preferences or allergies please inform me beforehand so that I could accommodate your private guided tour in Israel even better.
+A nice authentic dinner will be waiting for you at the hotel, if you have any food preferences or allergies please inform me beforehand so that I could accommodate your private guided Jewish heritage tour in Israel even better.

 We begin our official first day in Israel by taking a walk to the most famous place in Jerusalem, the Old City.
 It’s a place to witness history and touch the sacred symbols of Judaism.

-Since in modern Jerusalemwe have three religions, Judaism, Christianity and Islam coexist in the same city – people here are welcoming and tolerant, but I'm warning you about being respectful towards other cultures in personal behavior and choice of outfit.
+Since in modern Jerusalem we have three religions, Judaism, Christianity and Islam coexist in the same city – people here are welcoming and tolerant, but I'm warning you about being respectful towards other cultures in personal behavior and choice of outfit.

 Starting from ruins of the First Temple, a small segment of an ancient wall from the times of King David in the Jewish quarter called “The Broad Wall”, not far away we will walk to the Kotel, what’s left from the Second Temple period it is the Western Wall that is a major tourist attraction and place for prayers.

 Moving to the main street during the times of the Roman Empire reign – the Cardo street, a place where we could trace how Romans influenced locals and see reconstructions of ancient shops and street vendors that populated this street centuries ago.

-Later that day I will show you monuments of Christianity in this area and move to the outskirts of Jerusalem to see the place where the Bible was written, the City of David an archeological site that also played a major role in Israeli-Palestinian conflict details of which I will tell you when we arrive.
+Later that day I will show you monuments of Christianity in this area and move to the outskirts of Jerusalem to see the place where the Bible was written, the City of David an archaeological site that also played a major role in the Israeli-Palestinian conflict details of which I will tell you when we arrive.

 constructed during the Bronze Age – we will take a trip through underground tunnels, hear the waters of subterranean rivers and watch it reflecting on the marble walls, this is how citizens of the ancient kingdom Judah lived almost 3000 years ago!